NO LICENSE! NO INSURANCE! NO PARKING FEES! NO GAS!

-EMMO Kingston is very excited to start the spring season!
-We will have shortened hours until there is less snow.
-EMMO Kingston has an easily accessible store, great for test rides, and is located at 645 Gardiner's Rd! (in the Keith's Deli Plaza, across the street from Home Depot).
-Stop by for a free test ride, check out our website, or call us 613-544-BIKE (2453).
-Send an email anytime to firstname.lastname@example.org
+EMMO Kingston has an easily accessible store great for test rides, and is located at 645 Gardiner's Rd! (in the Keith's Deli plaza) across the street from the Cineplex movie Theater.
+Stop by for a free test ride!
+Call us at 613-544-BIKE (2453), or send an email anytime to email@example.com